Don’t Miss These 5 Year-End Financial Planning Opportunities

 In order to avoid a large tax bill or even a penalty for underpaying, you may need to review your tax withholding for the year.
 Though withholding issues can affect anyone, they are most likely to affect those with less predictable incomes, such as business owners or salespeople who work on commission.
 If this applies to you, the income estimates you made earlier in the year may not be accurate.
 In the last months of the year, you can use the IRS’s withholding estimator to help ensure that no major tax issues come up in April.

-2. Consider Year End Gifting
+2. Consider Year-End Gifting

 3. Plan Charitable Contributions

-The 2017 Tax Cuts and Jobs Act changed how many people approach their charitable gifting.
-The increased standard deduction means fewer people benefit from itemizing deductions.
-With these changes have come some new strategies for handling charitable gifting.
 According to a recent study by Psychological Science, the happiness of giving a gift actually outlasts the happiness of receiving gifts.
 If you’re looking to donate to charity this year, you’ll need to make your donation by December 31st in order to receive a donation receipt for this year.

 4. Take Your Required Minimum Distribution

-If you’re over 70 ½ and have a traditional IRA, the IRS requires that you take a distribution of a certain amount each year, also known as the Required Minimum Distribution (RMD).
-The amount of the RMD will vary and is based on multiple factors, including your age and the value of your IRA at the end of the previous year.
 If you don’t take your RMD by year end, you’ll end up with a penalty.
 If you don’t need the funds, consider making a Qualified Charitable Distribution (QCD).
 A QCD, also known as a charitable IRA rollover, turns your RMD into a charitable gift.
 You won’t pay taxes on a QCD, but you also can’t get a tax deduction.

 5. Use Your Flexible Spending Account (FSA)

-It’s important to review how much you have remaining in your FSA, since some or all of the funds in an employer sponsored FSA may not roll over to the next year.
-For a medical FSA, at the start of the year, you make an assumption about how much you’ll need for the year.
-Many people choose to overestimate, which may leave them with extra funds in the account at the end of the year.
-It depends on the plan, but most plans only allow you to roll over $570 for 2022 and 610 for 2023.
-If you have more than $570, you may want to buy any medicine or make any medical appointments prior to the end of the year.
-Dependent care FSAs typically don’t allow any rollover, though this is often less of an issue, since you can often plan childcare costs more accurately ahead of time.
-You can also save yourself some time, and potentially some money, by noting your current year’s FSA surplus or deficit and taking that into account for the next year.
+It depends on the plan, but most plans only allow you to roll over $660 for 2025.
+If you have more than $660, you may want to buy any medicine or make any medical appointments prior to the end of the year.
+Dependent care FSAs typically don’t allow any rollover, though this is often less of an issue since you can often plan childcare costs more accurately ahead of time.

 Prioritize and Ask Questions